 Thus, according to the orthodox tradition, the content of the Torah is revelation given directly by God, while the rest of the authors are considered to be inspired with God, and their writings are accordingly regarded as inspired revelations.

-- Well, the font is not a homogeneous block.
-But you yourself say that the Mosaic instructions have an exalted position, since they are regarded as immediate revelation.
+- Well, Scripture is not a homogeneous block.
+But you say it yourself that the Mosaic instructions have a prominent position, since they are regarded as immediate revelation.

 These Ten Commandments can be considered the essential instruction of biblical ethics, given by God to Moses, and superior to all the other commandments and rules of the Torah.

-- Now, with regard to the Mosaic Laws on Deadly Crimes, these would be relativized by the fifth commandment of the Decalogue, usually translated as Thou Shalt Not Kill.
-Ist it that, what you mean?
+- Now, with regard to the Mosaic Laws on deadly crimes, these would be put into perspective by the fifth commandment of the Decalogue, usually translated as Thou Shalt Not Kill.
+Is it that, what you mean?

 - Thou shalt not kill is not a perfect translation of the Hebrew lo tirtsakh.
-As a more correct transfer of the fifth commandment of the Decalogue is considered another verb: Thow shalt not murder.
+Another verb is considered as a more correct transfer of the fifth commandment of the Decalogue: Thou shalt not murder.

-- Can one call the execution of a death sentence murder?
+- Can the execution of a death sentence be called murder?
 Only in polemics the word is used in this context.

-- How one takes it.
-Supporters of death penalty like to emphasize this distinction, since the state-run execution would be affected by a ban on killing, but in the linguistic consensus it will not called a murder.
+- It depends.
+Supporters of the death penalty like to emphasize this distinction, since the state-run execution would be affected by a ban on killing, but according to the linguistic consensus it is not called murder.

-But it remains: the verb killing as an act of one person against another person means a specific act.
+But still: the verb killing as an act of one person against another person is a specific act.

-Killing a person on purpose means to do a murder!
+Killing a person on purpose means to commit murder!

 - You mean, this concerns any intentional killing?
-Also when it is the action of a government or a court?
+Even those executed by a government or a court?

 - Due to the declared institutionalized purpose and the associated cruelty even more.

-- Understanding what is the proper interpretation of the original Hebrew text, should be found in the handling of the jurisdiction of Judaism.
+- An answer to the question what is the proper interpretation of the original Hebrew text, should be found in the handling of the jurisdiction of Judaism.
 How did they deal with the proscription of killing in the Ten Commandments?

 - A look at the relationship of late antiquity Judaism to the imposition of the death penalty reveals a hardly comparable reluctance towards the death penalty, which ultimately resulted in general avoidance in the fourth century.

-Thus one needed seventy judges in order to be able to sentence a person to death.
-It required two witnesses of his crime.
+Seventy judges and two witnesses were necessary in order to sentence a person to death.
 The Gemara says: A court that sentences only one person to death in seventy years is called a bloodthirsty court.

-- But theoretically the death penalty was seen as justificated.
+- But theoretically the death penalty was seen as justified.

 - Since one could never be sure of this justification, it was practically abolished.
-But essential is that there was also a rabbinical interpretation which understood the wording by no means as a directive for the judiciary, but as a passive divinum, as a matter of divine providence.
+But what is essential is the fact that there was also a rabbinical interpretation which understood the wording by no means as a directive for the judiciary, but as a passive divinum, as a matter of divine providence.

-For the Hebrew verb asseh in the sentence, as he has done, so it shall be done to him, can be read also as so it will happen to him.
+In Hebrew the phrase as he has done, so it shall be done to him, can also be read as ... so it will happen to him.

 - In other societies, people took a different view.

-- As far as the interpretation of a Hebrew commandment from the Decalogue is concerned, there are good reasons, that one should conced Judaism a certain competence for grasping the linguistic meaning.
+- As far as the interpretation of a Hebrew commandment from the Decalogue is concerned, there are good reasons to concede a certain competence to Judaism for grasping the linguistic meaning.

 Thou shalt not kill / murder.

-And the fact that the death penalty was already outlawed in Jewish ethics in the fourth century testifies to itself.
+And the fact that the death penalty was already outlawed in Jewish ethics in the fourth century speaks for itself.

 © H e r b e r t A n t o n i u s W e i l e r